-Ms. Bridgeforth has been a teacher assistant for five years and is a founding member of CMCCS.
+Ms. Bridgeforth has been a teaching assistant for over five years and is a founding member of CMCCS.
 She also has experience as a case manager for youth services and has educated and mentored various age groups.
-She earned a Bachelor of Science in Human Services and is a certified teacher’s assistant.
-She believes that working in the education field and teaching children is a very rewarding experience because you have the ability to shape young minds and watch them grow academically and emotionally.
-All children are unique and special in their own way and it is up to us educators to foster and embrace their individuality.
+She earned a Bachelor of Science degree in Human Services and is a certified teacher’s assistant.
+She believes that working in the education field and teaching children is a very rewarding experience because one has the ability to shape young minds and watch them grow academically and emotionally.
+She also believes that all children are unique and special in their own way and it is up to educators to foster and embrace their individuality.

 Samantha Calkins, Teacher

 Ms. Calkins had the opportunity to student teach in a 3rd grade classroom.
 Since then, she has been observing in a wide range of school districts and grade levels.
-Last year, she was a teacher’s assistant at CMCCS and completed her student teaching toward her Master’s degree.
-As well as being a teacher, she has been coaching basketball for the past 4 years for students K-6th grade.
+Previously, she was a teacher’s assistant at CMCCS and completed her student teaching toward her Master’s degree.
+As well as being a teacher, she has been coaching basketball for students K-6th grade.
 Ms. Calkins attended Manhattanville College – Bachelor’s in Psychology and Master’s in Childhood & Special Education Grades 1-6.
-She is a member of Kappa Delta Pi- Education Honors Society.
-Ms. Calkins believes that her goal is to create a positive, safe environment for my students to grow and prosper.
+She is a member of Kappa Delta Pi – Education Honors Society.
+Ms. Calkins believes that her goal is to create a positive, safe environment for her students to grow and prosper.
 She wants her students to be engaged and active during hands-on lessons and collaboration.
-It is important that her students become well rounded, respectful individuals in and outside of the classroom.
+She believes it is important that her students become well rounded, respectful individuals both, inside and out of the classroom.

 Carol Callender, Teacher